COVID-19: A Parent Guide for School-Aged Children

 Symptoms of COVID-19 include: fever, cough and shortness of breath.
 Parents should remain vigilant and observe their children for COVID-19 symptoms.
-If your child experiences these symptoms, contact your local health department or health care provider.
+If your child experiences these symptoms, do not send your child to school and contact your health care provider.
 Your doctor will decide if your child needs to be tested or be seen in person.
 Parents are encouraged to contact their doctor prior to an office visit in order to reduce viral transmission to others.
-Please note that individuals who are mildly ill may not need to be tested and should isolate (keep away from other people) and be taken care of at home.
+For additional information on testing sites in your area, visit the Virginia COVID-19 Testing Sites.

-Positively diagnosed or students exposed to COVID-19 will receive information from VDH or their health care provider regarding management of this condition.
+Positively diagnosed or students exposed to COVID-19 will receive information from their health care provider regarding management of this condition.

 Exposure to COVID-19

 If you or your child have been in close contact with confirmed cases of COVID-19, follow VDH advice.
 The VDH recommends that you self-quarantine for 14 days from the date of the potential contact and monitor your health.
 For additional questions about staying home or monitoring your health, call 877-ASK-VDH3 (877-275-8343).
 If you are diagnosed with COVID-19, take steps to prevent the spread of COVID-19 when you are sick.